Jealous (Beyoncé song)

-"Jealous" is a song recorded by American singer Beyoncé for her self-titled fifth studio album (2013).
-The song was written by Beyoncé, Detail, Andre Eric Proctor, Brian Soko, Lyrica Anderson and its additional producers Rasool Diaz and Boots.
-Musically inspired by Hanni El Khatib's "Roach Cock", the song is a power ballad with a slow tempo exploring different styles and music genres.
+"Jealous" is a song by American singer Beyoncé from her fifth studio album, Beyoncé (2013).
+The song was written by Beyoncé, Detail, Andre Eric Proctor, Lyrica Anderson, Brian Soko and its additional producers Rasool Diaz and Boots.
 Lyrically, "Jealous" is a self-referential song discussing feelings of jealousy, suspicion, and revenge directed at a present love interest.

 A music video for the song was directed by Beyoncé along with Francesco Carrozzini and Todd Tours and filmed in New York City in November 2013.
-It was released through the iTunes Store on December 13, 2013 on the album itself.
+It was released through the iTunes Store on December 13, 2013, on the album itself.
 The visual was shot as a sequel to the previous song on the album, "Partition" and it shows Beyoncé in different sets — alone at home waiting for her partner to come to dinner, at a party, and out in the streets in search for him.
 Beyoncé performed "Jealous" live at the 2014 MTV Video Music Awards during a medley consisting of songs from her self-titled album.

 Background

-"Jealous" was written by Detail, Boots, Andre Eric Proctor, Brian Soko, and Rasool Diaz.
+"Jealous" was written with Detail, Lyrica Anderson, Boots, Andre Eric Proctor, Brian Soko, and Rasool Diaz.
 Beyoncé and Detail also served as its producers with contributions by Boots, Hit-Boy, Hazebanga and Proctor who were credited as additional producers.
 Beyoncé further served as the vocal producer of the track which also included backing vocals sung by Boots.
 "Jealous" was recorded in New York City at Jungle City Studios and Oven Studios with guidance from Stuart White.
 The audio engineering was finished by Ramon Rivas and Rob Suchecki with assistance by Carlos Perezdeanda, while the mixing was done by Tony Maserati at Mirrorball Studios, North Hollywood, California.
 All instruments in the song were provided by Boots.

 "Jealous" was initially conceived when Boots first saw it and the song consisted of "some drums and that synth".
 He added a "high" melody containing the lines "If you're keeping your promise I'm keeping mine" as he felt it seemed "like a shame something more melodic didn't happen in the song".
 When Beyoncé's creative team was widely searching for the concept of the song's music video, the singer sent a clip of a song called "Roach Cock" by Hanni El Khatib to Boots.
 Inspired by its feel, she requested from him to bring elements of that track to "Jealous".
 He added a "gnarly fuzz guitar ripping in the background" to the song also present in its final version.
 Beyoncé explained the meaning of "Jealous" on her iTunes Radio channel, "[It's] a song about being human.
 We all get jealous.
 It doesn't matter who you are.
 At some point, it's just inevitable."